Subscribe

 Coat type Brushes needed How often?
 Common breeds

-Short, dense fur Slicker brush, bristle brush, furminator brush Once a week Retrievers
+Short, dense fur Slicker brush, bristle brush , furminator brush Once a week Retrievers

-Long, silky coat Slicker brush, bristle brush Every day Yorkshire terrier
+Long, silky coat Slicker brush, Bristle brush Every day Yorkshire terrier

 4. Make a monthly bath routine

 The ASPCA recommends bathing your dog at least every three months to avoid skin irritation, buildup, and oiliness, but some pups may need more frequent pampering.
-Either way, offer lots of pup-friendly toys before the bath to shed excess energy and treats afterward to reward well-behaved dogs for a job well done.
-Here are some other bath time tips:
+Make sure to give your dog some playtime before the bath to shed excess energy and treats afterward to reward well-behaved dogs for a job well done.

-Lather your pup from neck to rump, leaving the head area clear of water and suds.
-After you gently work the shampoo through the fur, give it a good rinse, and dry with a soft towel.
-After bathing, consider brushing or combing the clean fur to help evenly disperse the surface oils on the skin.
+2. After you gently work the shampoo through the fur, give it a good rinse, and dry it with a soft towel.

-Ear hygiene matters, too.
+4. Ear hygiene matters, too.
 Consider investing in a routine pet ear cleaner, such as Epi-Otic for after-bathtime ear cleaning.

 5. Consider a change in diet

-Your dog needs nutrition sourced from vegetables, grains, lean proteins, and healthy fats.
+Your dog’s diet directly impacts their skin health.
+They need nutrition sourced from vegetables, grains, lean proteins, and healthy fats.
 During the diet evaluation process, pet parents may realize that their pup’s food isn’t quite hitting the mark.

 6. Prevent parasites

 Skin mites, ticks, and fleas can all affect your dog’s coat, and their presence can have widespread health consequences for your pet.
-These can range from topical irritation to a potentially life-threatening tick-borne disease , depending on the type of vector.
+These can range from topical irritation to a potentially life-threatening tick-borne disease, depending on the type of vector.

 If you’re concerned about a parasite affecting your dog’s skin and coat, consider reaching out to your vet.
 They’ll be able to guide you as to what diagnostic tests are needed and the best way to treat them.

-You can also preventatively manage the risk of parasites in your pup by taking them to regular checkups and by keeping your dog on year-round flea/tick prevention.
+You can also preventatively manage the risk of parasites in your pup by taking them to regular checkups and by keeping your dog on year-round heartworm and flea/tick prevention.
 Regular grooming can help too, as your groomer will also examine your dog’s skin for possible parasites and report any concerns to you.

 7. Try an oatmeal bath